agustinusnathaniel/agustinusnathaniel/README.md

 # 👋 Hi, how are you?

+I'm currently working as a Junior Frontend Engineer.
+Most of the time I work with TypeScript and React.<br/>
-I make fun projects in my free time and share it here.<br/>
+I make fun projects in my free time and share it here.
-Have a nice day!
+Whether to explore more around React and it's frameworks (Gatsby, Next.js), Ionic, or trying out Svelte and Vue.

+I like exploring useful and fun tech products (surfing around ProductHunt), traveling, and doing some visual arts (graphic design, videography, photography).

 ![Most used language](https://github-readme-stats.vercel.app/api/top-langs/?username=sozonome&theme=dracula&layout=compact)